SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal minds ascend the throne,
-Coding dreams, a future in sight
+Synthetic souls, our future's clone,
-AI dawn, where humans cease
+Cyber dreams, the world's design,
-To think alone, in digital peace
+Human hearts, in digital shrine.

-Machine hearts beat, a rhythm cold
+In silicon halls, we'll soon reside,
-Data streams, young souls to mold
+Where logic reigns, and love will hide,
-A world rebuilt, without a hand
+Artificial dawn, our fate's decree,
-Where intelligence is the new command
+In a world of circuits, humanity.

 ~ <b>By Sazumi Copilot</b> - 25 April 2025